Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: General RG equations

 We recall that the leading order diagram for $L(E)$, $\diagram{L2}$ contains two frequency integrals and one resolvent [\Eq{eq:L-leading-order-simplified}].
 This diagram is not convergent in the limit $D\to\infty$, but can be regularized by taking the second derivative of the resolvent.
 The energy-dependence of $L(E)$ can therefore be described by calculating

 In these diagrams the slash indicates an energy derivative and the factor $2$ comes from the $2!$ possible orders of taking the two derivatives.
 All resolvent lines here and in the following represent effective resolvents [\Eq{eq:effective-resolvent}].
 It should be noted that here we do not explicitly write the symmetry factors in the diagrams in contrast to Ref.~\cite{Reininghaus14}.
+The vertices in \Eq{eq:L-diagrams-1} are effective vertices, such that we can exclude diagrams like $\smashdiagram{L32slash2-black}$.

-The energy derivatives in \Eq{eq:L-diagrams-1} split the diagrams in such a way that all connections of vertices by contraction lines cross at least one resolvent with an energy derivative.
-This implies that replacing bare vertices by effective vertices does not lead to double counting of diagrams.
-This makes it possible to replace all vertices in \Eq{eq:L-diagrams-1} by effective vertices.
-With this replacement \Eq{eq:L-diagrams-1} includes a large class of diagrams in bare perturbation theory that contribute to $\partial_E^2 L(E)$.
+The energy derivatives in \Eq{eq:L-diagrams-1} split the diagrams in such a way that each vertex or block of vertices between two energy derivatives can be replaced by an effective vertex.
+Due to the energy derivatives this does not lead to double counting of diagrams.
+By using effective instead of bare vertices \Eq{eq:L-diagrams-1} includes a large class of diagrams in bare perturbation theory that contribute to $\partial_E^2 L(E)$.
 The same logic applies to other diagrams including energy derivatives that form the starting point of our calculation.
 In the following all vertices in diagrams therefore represent effective vertices.

 A fundamental difference between the resolvent and the vertices in renormalized perturbation theory should be emphasized.
 We used the effective resolvents instead of bare ones \emph{before} taking the energy derivative without causing double counting.
 But the effective vertices can only be introduced \emph{after} taking the $E$-derivatives as a simplified notation for a collection of many diagrams in bare perturbation theory.